IBatashev/MCEScreening/README.md

 Written in Python3

 Essentially MCEScreening consists of three parts:
-1. _*Screener*_ - used to download data from Aflow and apply various screening criteria.
+1. _*Downloader*_ - used to download data from various material databases.
+2. _*Screener*_   a set of python scripts to apply various screening criteria before and after DFT calculations.
-2. _*Creator*_ - a set of python scripts to create VASP input files for all calculations.
+3. _*Creator*_ - a set of python scripts to create VASP input files for all calculations.
 Can be run locally (and transfer resulting file structure to cluster) or directly on the cluster .
-3. _*Executor*_ - A script submited to queueing system to execute a single calculation.
+4. _*Executor*_ - A script submited to queueing system to execute a single calculation.

 File Structure
 ---